Contact: (509) 575-8160

 - Concerns of exposures to medications, drugs, herbs, viruses, chronic medical conditions, or environmental factors that may cause birth defects

 - Couples where both partners are carriers of a genetic condition

 - You, your partner, your children, or any other family member has a genetic disorder, birth defect, or developmental delay.

 - Multiple pregnancy losses or miscarriages (3 or more), a stillbirth, or infant loss of unknown cause

 We work closely with Family Practice and OB/GYN physicians, and nurse midwives in the community to help women and families in the Yakima Valley with their needs.
 We also work closely with Perinatologists locally and at the University of Washington to provide support for high-risk pregnancies.
 We support each mother and family through education regarding their concern.
 Learning about the concern, receiving accurate information, learning about resources and support networks can be helpful for families with questions and worries.
 We help the family learn about options so that each family has the opportunity to make decisions that are best for them regarding various screening, diagnostic and genetic tests.
 Prenatal genetic counselors help you understand the risks, benefits, and limitations of prenatal tests you are considering and the results of tests you have already taken.

 The field of cancer genetic counseling is relatively new, since the genes that predispose a person to cancer were only identified in the early to mid 1990s.
-At Yakima Valley Memorial Hospital, genetic counselors play a key role in the cancer risk assessment team at North Star Lodge and `Ohana.
+At Virginia Mason Memorial, genetic counselors play a key role in the cancer risk assessment team at North Star Lodge and `Ohana.
 Cancer risk consultation involves the following:

 - Collecting and confirming information about personal and family history of cancer